 We estimate that an extra half-star on Yelp reduces reservation availability by approximately 19 percentage points.
 To gauge what changes in customer flows could be consistent with a 19 percentage point change in reservation availability, we performed a series of simple statistical calibrations.
-First, we recorded the capacity of each restaurant in a sample of 73 restaurants.32 Next, we assumed that a restaurant has no availability if the number of seats reserved for a given evening reaches its capacity.
+First, we recorded the capacity of each restaurant in a sample of 73 restaurants.26 Next, we assumed that a restaurant has no reservation availability if the number of seats reserved for a given evening reaches its capacity.
 Finally, we examined the average customer flows that would be consistent with reservation availability rates of 58% (the average rate above the Yelp thresholds) and 39% (the average below the Yelp thresholds) under different assumptions about the distribution of arriving customers.

-If customer arrivals for each restaurant follow a Poisson process, then the equality between mean arrivals and the variance of arrivals makes it easy to calculate mean customer flows for any given sell out frequency and capacity.
-For example, a restaurant at the 10th percentile of capacity (40 seats) sells out 58% of the time when mean customer arrivals are 39.4 per evening and 39% of the time when mean customer arrivals are 42.8 per evening.
+If customer reservation arrivals for each restaurant follow a Poisson process, then the equality between mean arrivals and the variance of arrivals makes it easy to calculate mean customer flows for any given sell out frequency and capacity.
+For example, a restaurant at the 10^{th} percentile of capacity (40 seats) sells out 58% of the time when mean customer arrivals are 39.4 per evening and 39% of the time when mean customer arrivals are 42.8 per evening.
+The implied change in customer flows that corresponds to the observed change in reservation availability is thus 8.6% (42.8/39.4 = 1.086).
+Analogous figures for the median restaurant (85 seats) and a restaurant at the 90th percentile of capacity (207 seats) are 6.0% and 3.8%.